-Tencent-backed Meituan raises US$4.2 billion in IPO priced near top of range: sources
+Tencent-backed Meituan raises US$4.2 billion in IPO priced near top of range: Sources

-HONG KONG (Reuters/IFR) - Chinese online food delivery-to-ticketing services firm Meituan Dianping raised US$4.2 billion in the world's biggest internet-focused IPO in four years as it priced the float near the top of an indicative range, people close to the deal said.

-Meituan, backed by Chinese social media and gaming firm Tencent Holdings, sold about 480 million primary shares, or 8 percent of its enlarged share capital, at HKUS$69 (US$8.79) each in the Hong Kong IPO, the sources said on Thursday.
+Meituan, backed by Chinese social media and gaming firm Tencent Holdings, sold about 480 million primary shares, or 8 per cent of its enlarged share capital, at HKS$69 (US$8.79) each in the Hong Kong IPO, the sources said on Thursday (Sep 13).

 That values the company at around US$52.8 billion, taking into account shares to be issued under a pre-IPO employee stock ownership plan (ESOP), the people told Reuters.